Shopify/mybench/docs/eventrate-and-concurrency-control.rst

 ----------------------------------------------

 In some situations, it may be desirable to fix the number of benchmark workers to use.
-For example, one may wish to fix the number of concurrent connection used against the database.
+For example, one may wish to fix the number of concurrent connections used against the database.
 In these cases, ``-eventrate`` and ``-concurrency`` can be both specified.
 If ``-concurrency`` is specified, the value of ``-workermaxrate`` is ignored.